sympa-community/gpldoc/man/Sympa-CLI.3.md

     Returns an array to define command line options.
     About the format see ["Summary of Option Specifications" in Getopt::Long](https://metacpan.org/pod/Getopt%3A%3ALong#Summary-of-Option-Specifications).

-    By default no options are defined.
+    By default general options are defined and they always take precedence over the definition in subclass.

 - \_args ( )